JetBrains/resharper-devguide/Platform/Settings.md

 In addition to being able to manipulate settings individually, ReSharper also allows wholesale manipulation of settings using the concept of _layers_.
 A layer is simply a collection of settings that are stored in a particular file.
 The layering effect is such that layers above override the settings of layers below.

-If you go into *ReSharper | Manage Options…* with an open solution, you will typically see three layers:
+If you go into *ReSharper &rarr; Manage Options…* with an open solution, you will typically see three layers:

 * A personal layer
 * A team-shared layer